Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Mental Attack: -1
 Physical Defense: 14
 Mental Defense: 9
 Initiative: -1

-*Grapple* (Major Attack), melee, 0 damage, Grab target on success *Strike* (Major Attack), melee, x1 damage
+*Grapple* (Major Attack), melee, 0 damage, Grab target on success
+*Strike* (Major Attack), melee, x1 damage
 *Suples* (Major Attack), melee, x2 damage, can only be used on Grabbed targets.

 ## Healers
 Healers represent enemies whose primary action in combat is going to be repairing damage to their allies.
 They are also defensively solid, though generally not as much so as an equally powered [Defender](#defenders).
 They will generally try to keep distance from foes or hide behind someone with Taunt.
 This could be a spellcaster, a medic, a helpful creature such as a unicorn, or similar creatures who support other fighters.

-#### Lesser Healer
+#### Minor Healer
 Strength -1
 Finesse 0
 Toughness 1